 The School aims to create a climate in which success is valued by everyone and where individual differences are accepted.
+We therefore want to ensure that we have a dynamic, non-labelling approach that avoids limiting children's potential to a fixed notion of ability.

 This will involve:

-- A More Able register for all year groups. - The identification of the particular needs of More Able children in the planning. - The provision of appropriate resources. - The encouragement of children to be independent in their learning and taking ownership of their own work, access the resources they need, work unaided, make their own choices about work, evaluate what they are doing, and be self-critical through DIRT time. - The provision of cross-curricular activities which provide opportunities for the More Able child to work with others of a similar ability (e.g. music theory and curiosity club). - Celebration of achievement. - Regular reviews with the class teachers to identify reasons for underachievement.
+- A More Able register for all year groups. - The identification of the particular needs of More Able children in the planning. - The provision of appropriate resources. - The encouragement of children to be independent in their learning and taking ownership of their own work, access the resources they need, work unaided, make their own choices about work, evaluate what they are doing, and be self-critical through DIRT time. - The provision of cross-curricular activities which provide opportunities for the More Able child to work with others of a similar ability (e.g. music theory and curiosity club). - Celebration of achievement.

+Regular reviews with the class teachers to identify reasons for underachievement.